 Horex began in 1923

 In 1920 motorcycle and automobile racer Fritz Kleemann persuaded his father Friedrich Kleemann (1868-1949), financial manager at the Rex Konservenglas Gesellschaft (preservative jar manufacturing company) in Bad Homburg to buy the nearby Columbus Motorenbau AG, a small motor factory in Oberursel, near Taunus.

-In 1923 Fritz Kleemann (1901-1975), founded Horex-Fahrzeugbau AG, the name being derived the name from his town HOmburg and his father's preservative jar company REX.
+In 1923 Fritz Kleemann (1901-1975), founded Horex-Fahrzeugbau AG, the name being derived from his town HOmburg and his father's preservative jar company REX.
 He was also a motorcycle racer and was riding his own Horex machine with a 248cc OHV engine.

 In 1925 he had financial problems with his business and partnered with Columbus.
 The new firm's first motorcycle was a 600cc side valve, followed by a 4 valve 600cc OHV model, the S 64.